automorph-org/automorph/docs/Web-RPC.md

 and online services can be achieved without effectivelly ending up designing a RPC protocol for each API.

 Web-RPC can be understood to be any of the following:
-- Minimalistic sibling of [JSON-RPC](https://www.jsonrpc.org/specification) using HTTP as transport protocol
+- Minimalistic sibling of [JSON-RPC](https://www.jsonrpc.org/specification) storing metadata in THTTP requests
-- RPC protocol supporting various practical mechanisms often provided by typical REST APIs
+- RPC protocol supporting various practical features often provided by REST APIs
 - REST-style protocol prescribing a standard way to represent data and meta-data in REST API requests and responses